 One of the most popular ways of minimising the damage caused by palm oil farming is to completely boycott all products which contain it.
 This is no mean feat, considering that one in ten supermarket products contain it (Nianias, 2014).
 The theory goes that by boycotting palm oil, the demand for it is reduced, therefore its supply will reduce in turn, as there is no longer an established market to sell it.
 A series of interviews were conducted by The Guardian in 2015 to find out more about the reasons behind boycotting – the most popular being associated with minimising habitat destruction and deforestation, with a particular focus on the preservation of orangutan habitat.
 Others also cited the problems associated with heavily processed food in general, though these health concerns were outweighed greatly by the environmental ones (Balch, 2015).

 In spite of its popularity, boycotting is fundamentally flawed.
 There are a number of reasons for this, which all centre on the idea that demand for palm oil is not affected solely by consumer choice.
-Boycotting palm oil just encourages manufacturers to use alternative types of oil, which as mentioned above, are no better in terms of environmental impacts (The Green Vegan, 2018).
-These alternatives may also be derived from animal products, which is not only problematic for those who do not consume meat, but is a whole new ball game in terms of animal ethics and environmental impacts (see https://searchfor.science.blog/2019/11/23/sustainability-and-veganism-ii-the-environmental-impacts-of-diet/ for more).
+Boycotting palm oil encourages manufacturers to instead use alternative types of oil, which as mentioned above, are no better in terms of environmental impacts (The Green Vegan, 2018).
+These alternatives may also be derived from animal products, which is not only problematic for those who do not consume meat, but is a whole new ball game in terms of animal ethics and environmental impacts (see my post about the sustainability of veganism for more on that!).

 “Finding a suitable palm-free SLS is challenging not only because there isn’t a large market but, when found, it often doesn’t work or the manufacturer doesn’t follow our non-animal testing policy,” – Mark Rumbell, Ethical Buyer for LUSH Cosmetics

 A number of palm oil alternatives have been explored.
 But moving away from palm oil should not be ruled out altogether, thanks to scientific innovation.
 The development of new, algal-based oils may have the potential to be used in foods and in fuels.
-For example, Solazyme is a company in California, USA, which has developed an algal-based fuel which has already been used to power US Navy ships and aeroplanes (Kodas, 2014).
-These novel products may have the potential to reduce the demand for palm oil, but then again, they are not used as readily and are probably not as well trusted by consumers.
+For example, Solazyme is a company in California, USA, which has developed an algal-based fuel which already used to power US Navy ships and aeroplanes (Kodas, 2014).
+Novel products like this may have the potential to reduce the demand for palm oil, but then again, they are not used as readily and are probably not as well-trusted by consumers.

 Instead of boycotting, it has been suggested that the best way to reduce the impacts of palm oil is to tackle production and farming.
 Farming palm oil in a more holistic, sustainable way could have a powerful positive impact on everything from alleviating rural poverty in Malaysia (Basiron, 2004), to facilitating a switch from fossil fuels to biodiesels (Tan, 2009).
-In fact, research into sustainable palm oil production rose dramatically in the period between 2004 and 2013, showing the strong will of the scientific community in improving our understanding of palm oil production and rising to meet its challenges (Hansen, 2015).
-One way which is heavily supported is through the use of policy and certification.
+In fact, research into sustainable palm oil production rose dramatically in the period between 2004 and 2013, showing the strong will of the scientific community to augment our understanding of palm oil production and meet its challenges (Hansen, 2015).
+One way of doing this is through the use of policy and certification.